mdn/content/files/en-us/web/api/htmltextareaelement/index.md

 - {{domxref("HTMLTextAreaElement.validity", "validity")}} {{ReadOnlyInline}}
   - : Returns the validity states that this element is in.
 - {{domxref("HTMLTextAreaElement.value", "value")}}
-  - : Returns / Sets the raw value contained in the control.
+  - : A string that represents the raw value contained in the control.
 - {{domxref("HTMLTextAreaElement.willValidate", "willValidate")}} {{ReadOnlyInline}}
   - : Returns whether the element is a candidate for constraint validation. `false` if any conditions bar it from constraint validation, including its `readOnly` or `disabled` property is `true`.
 - {{domxref("HTMLTextAreaElement.wrap", "wrap")}}
-  - : Returns / Sets the element's [`wrap`](/en-US/docs/Web/HTML/Element/textarea#wrap) attribute, indicating how the control wraps text.
+  - : A string that represents the element's [`wrap`](/en-US/docs/Web/HTML/Element/textarea#wrap) attribute, indicating how the control wraps text.

 ## Instance methods